 Many of the reservoirs were built with the express purpose of capturing mining debris, and a contract still exists between the federal government and miners to catch the tailings we may produce.

 The California Debris Commission existed for nearly 100 years, from 1893 until 1986, and was largely responsible for building all the reservoirs on the Bear, Yuba and Feather Rivers.
 The Commission was abolished in 1986 and its duties transferred to the Sacramento District

 of the Army Corps of Engineers, but the Caminetti Act was never abolished or repealed.
 The mission of the California Debris Commission still exists.

 In the California Supreme Court Rinehart Decision the justices wrote they could find no evidence Congress intended to protect mining under the 1872 General Mining Law.
 The California Supreme Court justices went so far as to say the Sawyer Decision

-proved Congress didn't intend to take away the State's power to regulate mining out of existence.
-The justices compared the miniscule scale of dredging with the enormous environmental impact of hydraulic mining and
+proved state supremacy.
+The justices compared the miniscule scale of modern small-scale dredging with the enormous environmental impact of hydraulic mining and

 concluded the silence of Congress meant the 1872 Mining Law only provided miners a possessory interest in a mining claim.

 We didn't think so.

 Being tone deaf we miners tend to ignore information which doesn't support our position.
 We choose legal cases which prove we have THE solution, and we ignore cases like the Sawyer Decision because it doesn't support our position.